cdr30/OcTransCon/README.md

 smooth = True # Boolean flag that switches on/off application of a low-pass Butterworth filter prior to Kalman filter. cutoff = 12 # Time window used for low-pass filter. dt = 2629800.0 # Duration (in seconds) of each data point (2629800.0  = 1 month).
-oht_error_scaling = 2 # Scale factor used to estimate uncertainty in persistence of heat
+fwd_model = RATE_PERSISTENCE #   Forward model used to estimate HTC and fluxes priod to observational update.
+Choose from CLIMATOLOGY | PERSISTENCE | RATE_PERSISTENCE
-                      # transport convergence as a multiple of the uncertainty in the persistence
+ob_error_scale = 1 # Used to inflate/deflate estimated observational uncertainties (default=1)
-                      # of net surface fluxes (default = 2).
+iterations = 1 # Number of iterations performed to estimate the uncertainty associated with the chosen forward model (default=1)

 [ohc1] # Details of OHC data set number 1
 dir = /Users/chris_roberts/data/energy_flows/ # Path to data